Venezuela Entry Requirements

 Visa-Free Entry

-Citizens of listed countries can enter for tourism without a visa.
+Citizens of select countries can enter Venezuela without a visa for tourism purposes

 Includes